 When you ask why people fail, they always give you some permutation of the same three things.

-Langley was given $50K by the War department to figure out this flying machine.
-Held seat at Harvard and worked at Smithsonian.
-He was extremely well connected.
+Langley was given $50K by the War Department to figure out this flying machine.
+Held a seat at Harvard and worked at Smithsonian.
+He was extremely well-connected.
 He had access to the greatest funds and the greatest minds.
 He hired the greatest minds available, and the market conditions were fantastic.
 The NY Times followed him everywhere, everyone was rooting for him.
 But we’ve never heard of Samuel Pierpont Langley.

 Microsoft sells the “what”, and sometimes the “how”, but Apple sells the “why”.

 People don’t buy what you do, they buy why you do it, and what you do is simply the proof, of what you believe.